10 Strategic Interview Questions to ask Candidates

 Interview Question 2: Why should we hire you?

-Find out what exactly the candidates can bring to the table, their main strengths and how their past experience can benefit the company.
+Find out what exactly the candidates can bring to the table, their main strengths, and how their past experience can benefit the company.
 Do they meet the required qualifications?
-You should listen out to whether the candidate is speaking in terms of the company’s needs.
-Determine if the candidates know what your company is placing a great emphasis on and whether they can meet the needs of the company.
-Listen to hear authentic answers, not well-rehearsed phrases.
-We like candidates who are self-reflective and can be real to share their personal assessment if they fit.
-Not that we do not like confident candidates, there is a genius of the ‘and’ here, meaning we want to see confident and authentic candidates.
+Listen to whether the candidate speaks in terms of the company’s needs.
+Determine if they understand what your company emphasizes and whether they can meet those needs.
+Look for authentic answers, not well-rehearsed phrases.

 Interview Question 3: What did you engage in during the gaps in between your jobs?

-Most hiring managers have a bias against candidates who have long employment gaps in between their jobs.
-Even though there is a negative stigma to long unemployment gaps, candidates should be given a chance.
-Avoid getting to a conclusion too quickly and making assumptions without gathering sufficient information from the candidate.
-At Citadel Search, we do not want to bypass potentially qualified candidates but instead, we listen to how they spent their time during this gap.
-Let’s not let our unconscious bias get in the way.
-There may be valid reasons if only you spend time to listen.
+Most hiring managers have a bias against job candidates with long employment gaps.
+Despite the negative stigma, employers should give job-seekers a chance.
+Avoid jumping to conclusions and making assumptions without gathering sufficient information from the candidate.
+At Citadel Search, we strive not to overlook potentially qualified candidates.
+Instead, we listen to how they spent their time during these gaps, ensuring we don’t let unconscious bias get in the way.
+There may be valid reasons if you take the time to listen.
+It could be a family support issue, a sabbatical break, or other valid reasons.

 Interview Question 4: What are your reasons for leaving (did you leave) your current job?

 Such a question reveals a lot about the candidate as to whether they left for a good reason, voluntarily, and did he/she end on good terms with the company.
 Through their answers, you can predict if the candidate is likely to be responsible, loyal, has good relationship skills, or satisfactory performance at work.
 Look out for these behavioural patterns to determine their work ethics and job values which can be evaluated in the interview.
-You can foresee if they are the right fit for the company and their likely reasons for wanting to quit if you were to hire them.
+By asking behavioural interview questions, you can foresee if they are the right fit for the company and their likely reasons for wanting to quit if you were to hire them.

 We like candidates who are honest in their explanations since such information can be cross-checked with the referees.
 Most importantly, recognise if they are habitual job hoppers who make light of their jobs.
 You wouldn’t want history to repeat itself right?